 Trois Noix means ‘three nuts’ in French – certainly a catchy name and one that invites immediate questions.
 The name is an homage to both her and Greg’s children (three cousins) who Jaime and Greg used to refer to as peanuts when they were young.

 The fruit sources for Trois Noix have since grown with fruit from additional vineyard sites secured through winemaker friends and select growers.
 Sometimes friends in the industry hear about Trois Noix and during harvest may offer other varieties from premium vineyards in the Napa Valley.
 Until 2019 the Trois Noix wines were made by the talented winemaking team of Françoise Peschon and Nigel Kinsman (Francois produced the white wines and Nigel produced the red wines).

 The 2015 Trois Noix Napa Valley Cabernet Sauvignon offers a pretty bouquet with notes of old cedar box, darker spices including white pepper and hints of cigar smoke and sage.
-Becomes more savory as the wine continues to breathe.
+This wine becomes more savory as it evolves in the glass.
 Rounded and supple on the entry shows plenty of flavor across the palate including blackberry and plum.
 Balanced with darker spices and slightly chewy, grainy but fairly well-integrated tannins anchoring the finish.